jac459/yamaha-musiccast/README.md

 #### MusicCast Link
 Readme under Construction\
-Notice: The Current Device (potential Master) is not aware of the existance of other Groups.
+Notice: The current Device (potential Master) is not aware of the existance of other Groups.
 To be more percise: Lets assume you have Devices A, B, C. B and C are linked.
 A is your current Device (potential Master).
-If you open the "MusicCast Link" the Devices B and C apear as they were not grouped.
+If you open the "MusicCast Link" the Devices B and C appear as they were not grouped.

 #### Media Browser
 Feature and Readme under Construction